Alpha Co, BLT 1/5 Supports Amphibious Assault at Camp Pendleton

-U.S. Marines assigned to Alpha Company, Battalion Landing Team 1/5, 15th Marine Expeditonary Unit, stage in an assault position before assaulting an objective area during a simulated amphibious assault at Marine Corps Base Camp Pendleton, California, Dec.
-19, 2023.
+U.S. Marines assigned to Alpha Company, Battalion Landing Team 1/5, 15th Marine Expeditonary Unit, provide medical care to simulated casualties during an amphibious assault at Marine Corps Base Camp Pendleton, California, Dec.
+18, 2023.
 The amphibious assault involved all elements of the 15th MEU Marine Air-Ground Task Force coming ashore from the Boxer Amphibious Ready Group to seize key terrain across Camp Pendleton from the adversary force.
 (U.S. Marine Corps photo by Lance Cpl.
 Peyton Kahle)

 |Date Taken: